brownsys/paralegal-osdi-2025-artifact/README.md

   finding the storage calls for user records.
 The CodeQL output show show at least one such call but doesn't.
 This means a full policy would be vacuously succeeding (false negative).

+## Performance Benchmarker Output Format

+This section explains the output structure create by the `griswold` benchmark coordinator.

+Results are written to the `--result-path` argument (default to "results").
+Each time you call `griswold` it creates a new set of directories.
+They all have the format `<timestamp>-<purpose>` with the following purposes:

+- `logs`: stdout and stderr from the PDG generation (called `compile`) and combined output from the policy

+- `pp`: The source code that was involved in the analysis.
+The lines of code actually visited.
+This is used in the roll-forward experiment
+- `run`: Everything considered result data which are the following files:

+  - `results.csv`: incrementally written statistics and results for each run.
+  - `controllers.csv`: incrementally written statistics about individual controllers.

+    Multiple such statistics are written for a single run.
+The `run_id` field tells you which run each row belongs to.
+  - `sys.toml`: information about the system that this experiment was run on.
+  - `bench-config.toml`: a copy of the configuration that was input to this run

 ## Case Study Versions